Write a data frame or list of data frames to an xlsx file.

 TRUE, column names ofxare written.row_namesIf

-TRUE, the row names ofxare written.na.stringsValue used for replacing
+TRUE, the row names ofxare written.naValue used for replacing

 NAvalues fromx.
-Default looks ifoptions(openxlsx2.na.strings)is set.
-Otherwisena_strings()uses the special#N/Avalue within the workbook.first_active_rowTop row of active region
+Default looks ifoptions("openxlsx2.na")is set.
+Otherwisena_strings()uses the special#N/Avalue within the workbook.first_active_rowThe index of the first row that should remain scrollable.
+Rows above this will be frozen.

-TRUE, freezes the first row (equivalent tofirst_active_row = 2)first_colIf
+TRUE, freezes the first row of the worksheet.first_colLogical; if

-TRUE, freezes the first column (equivalent tofirst_active_col = 2)widthsWidth to set
+TRUE, freezes the first column of the worksheet.widthsWidth to set

 colsto specified column width or"auto"for automatic sizing.widthsis recycled to the length ofcols. openxlsx2 sets the default width is 8.43, as this is the standard in some spreadsheet software.
 See Details for general information on column widths.overwriteIf